BaronVladziu/Basic-Synthesizer/README.md

 ```
 result in audio file with the word "Lato" inside.

-Synthesized audio saved as an `.wav` file in the main directory.
+Synthesized audio saved as an `.wav` file in the `output` directory.